50054-cdpa/notes/fp_scala_poly.md

 l.map(x => x + 1)
 ```

-Can we make `map` to work for other data type?
+Can we modify `map` to work with other data types?
 For example

 ```scala
 enum BTree[+A] {